 API security has always also been a technical issue, but it starts much earlier than when just “securing an API.”
 It needs to be part of the general API mindset and of how an organization manages APIs throughout its lifecycle.

-API security problems can create a huge risk and can be very costly, but there is still a constant stream of news about API-related security issues.
+API security problems can create a huge risk and be very costly, but there is still a constant stream of news about API-related security issues.
 Starting the API security journey by looking at typical problems is an educational exercise.

 The Top Ten